 - Gulhati P, Bowen KA, Liu J, Stevens PD, Rychahou PG, Chen M, Lee EY, Weiss HL, O’Connor KL, Gao T, Evers BM. mTORC1 and mTORC2 regulate EMT, motility and metastasis of colorectal cancer via RhoA and Rac1 signaling pathways.
 Cancer Research 71:3246-3256, 2011.

 - Zaytseva YY, Rychahou PG, Gulhati P, Elliott VA, Mustain WC, O’Connor KL, Morris AJ, Sunkara M, Weiss HL, Lee EY, Evers BM.
 Inhibition of fatty acid synthase attenuates CD44-associated signaling and reduces metastasis in colorectal cancer.
 Cancer Research 72:1504-1517, 2012.

 - Li J, Song J, Cassidy M, Rychahou P, Starr M, Liu J, Li X, Epperly G, Weiss HL, Townsend C, Gao T, Evers BM.
 The PI3K p110α/Akt signaling negatively regulates secretion of the intestinal peptide neurotensin through interference of granule transport.
 Molecular Endocrinology 26:1380-1393, 2012.

-Five Most Recent Publications (via PubMed, based on researcher's ID and University of Kentucky)
+Five Most Recent Publications (an automated list via PubMed, based on researcher's ID and University of Kentucky)

-Nuclear factor of activated T cells (NFAT) 5 increases intestinal goblet cell differentiation through an mTOR/Notch signaling pathway.
+Nuclear factor of activated T-cells 5 increases intestinal goblet cell differentiation through an mTOR/Notch signaling pathway.